gabrielsanttana/be-the-hero/README.md

 $ npm start
 ```

-A new window with application log will open in the browser
+<p>A new window with application log will open in the browser</p>
-Then, you can load the app by scanning the QR code with the Expo mobile app or by using the local URL
+<p>Then, you can load the app by scanning the QR code with the Expo mobile app or by using the local URL</p>

 ## ⚖️ License: